noelportugal/tilefinder/README.md

 A simple bluetooth [tile](https://www.thetileapp.com/) scanner base on [Noble](https://github.com/sandeepmistry/noble).

 #### Requirements
-If you are using an Raspberry Pi 2, make sure you have a BLE dongle like this.
+If you are using an Raspberry Pi 2, make sure you have a BLE dongle.
 For Raspberry Pi 3 BLE is onboard, so no need to add a dongle.

 You can also run this from a macOS (haven't test in Windows).